List of Kamisama Minarai: Himitsu no Cocotama characters: Other Cocotamas

-The movie's main protagonist and later appearing in the anime of Episode 107, Tepple is a female pink Cocotama born from a pair of Dance Shoes that Mai once owned and is referred as the "Dance Shoes Goddess".
+The movie's main protagonist and later appearing in the anime of Episode 107, Tepple is a female pink ivory dog-like Cocotama born from a pair of Dance Shoes that Mai once owned and is referred as the "Dance Shoes Goddess".
 Her full title is "Nice Step Puru-Puru Rhythm no Mikoto" (ナイスステップ プルプルリズムのみこと, Naisu Suteppu Puru Puru Pururizumu no Mikoto) and the mark on her pants is a light blue eighth note with a wing in it.

-Appearing in the movie and later appearing in the anime of Episode 127, Coco-Sennin is one of the leaders of the Cocotamas.
+Appearing in the movie and later appearing in the anime of Episode 127, Coco-Sennin is a hamster-like Cocotama and one of the leaders of the Cocotamas.

-Appearing in the movie and later appearing in the anime of Episode 139, Hapipina is a female Cocotama who is born from a Firecracker and is referred as the "Firecracker Goddess".
+Appearing in the movie and later appearing in the anime of Episode 139, Hapipina is a female hamster-like Cocotama who is born from a Firecracker and is referred as the "Firecracker Goddess".

 Appearing in the Episode 91, Patarina is a purple female Cocotama who is born from a Feather duster and is referred as the "Feather Duster Goddess".
 Her mark in her pants is a blue sparkle.

 Appearing in the Episode 102, Kurun is a light green female Cocotama who is born from a Dress and is referred as the "Dress Goddess".

 Appearing in the Episode 113, Bells is a green male Cocotama who is born from a Sled and is referred as the "Sled God".

 Appearing in Episode 116, Awawa is a gold Cocotama who was born from a rainbow-colored soap and is referred as the "Soap Goddess".

 Appearing in Episode 127, Tama-Shine is one of the leaders of the Cocotamas and the current ruler of the Cocotama World who is born from a stamp and is referred as the "Stamp Goddess".

 Appearing in the Episode 131, Suie is a yellow bird-like female Cocotama born from a Bicycle and is referred as the "Bicycle Goddess".
 Her mark in her pants is a light blue wave.

 Appearing in the Episode 132, Suie's older brother, he is a green bird-like male Cocotama born from a Bicycle and is referred as the "Bicycle God".
 He wears yellow-colored pants.

 Appearing in Episode 139, Cala is a green female Cocotama who was born from a crayon and is referred as the "Crayon Goddess".